 By Public Transport

-• Uber/Bolt: Reliable ride-sharing options, with rides costing R70 to R100 from Cape Town city center.
+- Uber/Bolt: Reliable ride-sharing options, with rides costing R70 to R100 from Cape Town city centre.

 What to See and Do at Kirstenbosch Botanical Gardens